Courses

 Since our original article, we added some of the more popular extensions and we’ve updated the information on some of the ones we included initially.

-What Makes the Best Browser Online Security Extension?
+What Makes the Best Secure Browser Extension?

 The answer to this question is a bit tricky — security is a rather wide category and plenty of extensions fall into it.
 Arguably, the most important security extensions are the ones that work as an antivirus, the ones that block ads and pop-ups, and the ones that store and encrypt your passwords.